axon-git/OneDriveRansomwareSimulator/README.md

 ## <b> How It works </b>
 ### Starting a ransomware attack
 1. When the tool is set to start a ransomware attack, it will use the access token to set a session to OneDrive.
+The access token is should be set in ```./config/token.txt``` (or elsewhere by specifying the optional ```--key-path``` argument).
-2. If the tool is set to generate a new key, it will generate a key and write it to the key path that is set by ```--key-path``` (default file path: ```./config/key.txt```).
+2. If the tool is set to generate a encryption new key (using the optional flag ```--generate-key``` to create a symmetric key), it will generate a key and write it to a default file location at ```./config/key.txt``` (can be customized by the optional ```--key-path``` argument).
-3. The tool will enumerate all files that are stored in the token's user private drive.
-The tool will not encrypt file that are not stored in the user's private drive.
+3. The tool will enumerate all files that are stored in the user's (that the token belongs to) private drive.
+As a security measure, the tool will not encrypt files that are stored in drives shared with the user.
 4. After having a list of all the files to encrypt, the tool will iteratively:
-   1. Read the file content
+   1. Read a file's content
-   2. Encrypt the content using the key stored at ```--key-path```
+   2. Encrypt the content using the specified encryption key
    3. Permanently delete the original file
    4. Upload the new encrypted file with the original name with an encrypted extension suffix
-5. The default encrypted file extension is set to ```.enc``` and be configured by using the ```--encrypted-file-extension``` option.
+5. The default encrypted file extension is set to ```.enc``` and be configured by using the optional ```--encrypted-file-extension``` argument.

 ### Reverting a ransomware attack

-1. When the tool is set to revert a ransomware attack, it will use the access token to set a session to OneDrive.
+1. Similarly to the encryption flow, when the tool is set to revert a ransomware attack, it will use the access token to set a session to OneDrive.
+The access token is should be set in ```./config/token.txt``` (or elsewhere by specifying the optional ```--key-path``` argument).
-2. The tool will user the key set to generate a new key, it will generate a key and write it to the key path that is set by ```--key-path``` (default file path: ```./config/key.txt```).
+2. The tool will use the key  that is set in ```./config/key.txt``` (or elsewhere set by the optional ```--key-path``` argument) as the decryption key
-3. The tool will enumerate all files that are stored in the token's user private drive.
-The tool will not encrypt file that are not stored in the user's private drive.
+3. The tool will enumerate all files that are stored in the user's (that the token belongs to) private drive.
+As mentioned before, the tool will not encrypt files that are stored in drives shared with the user.
-4. After having a list of all the files to encrypt, the tool will iteratively:
+4. After having a list of all the files to decrypt, the tool will iteratively:
    1. Read the file content
-   2. Decrypt the content using the key stored at ```--key-path```
+   2. Decrypt the content using the decryption key
    3. Permanently delete the encrypted file from OneDrive
    4. Upload the new decrypted file with the original name without the encrypted extension suffix
-5. The default decrypted file extension is set to ```.enc``` and be configured by using the ```--encrypted-file-extension``` option.
+5. Same as before, the default file extension of the encrypted files is set to ```.enc``` and be configured by using the ```--encrypted-file-extension``` option.

 ### Hunting Queries
 After simulating the ransomware, it is recommended to perform an analysis of the activities made during the simulation.<br>